 For example, if you weigh 165 pounds (75 kg), you would need to take a dose of at least 15 grams (15,000 mg) of BCAAs daily.

-Second, you’d need to continue your BCAA supplement regimen over the long-term (more than ten days) to see significant muscle-protective benefits.
+Second, you’d need to continue your BCAA supplement regimen over the long term (more than 10 days) to see significant muscle-protective benefits.

 This also means taking the supplement every day instead of only on days that you exercise.

 Lastly, keep in mind that you need more than BCAAs to build muscle protein.
-There are six other essential amino acids you must consume so that your body can make protein.
-Thus, including other sources of protein in your diet is crucial (2).
+There are six other essential amino acids you must consume so your body can make protein.
+So, including other sources of protein in your diet is crucial (

-Summary Muscle-protective benefits of BCAA supplements may be more likely if you take 91 mg per pound (200 mg per kg) of body weight daily, including on non-exercise days.
+Muscle-protective benefits of BCAA supplements may be more likely if you take 91 mg per pound (200 mg per kg) of body weight daily, including on nonexercise days.
 It may also help to split your daily BCAA supplement intake into two or more doses.

 BCAA supplements conveniently provide muscle-supportive nutrients.
 However, scientists question whether these supplements offer an advantage over food sources.